A. Gitesh Sarma

-His foreign assignments include Indian Missions in Moscow, Minsk, Odessa (Ukraine), Hong Kong, Islamabad and London.
+His foreign assignments include Indian Missions in Moscow, Minsk, Odesa (Ukraine), Hong Kong, Islamabad and London.

 Ambassador Sarma served as the Ambassador of India to Uzbekistan from 2011 to 2014 and the High Commissioner to Fiji from 2014 to 2015.
 He has also served as Joint Secretary and Additional Secretary prior to his appointment as Secretary (West) in the Ministry of External Affairs in November 2018.

 He is married to Ratnamala Sarma and has a daughter.